Kentia Palm (Howea forsteriana) Care Indoors; Watering, Light, Soil, Problems

 Yellow leaves

-Some of the causes of yellow leaves on Howea forsteriana are too little light, dry air, inconsistent watering, soggy soil and aging.
+The main causes of yellow leaves on Howea forsteriana are too little light, dry air, inconsistent watering, soggy soil and aging.

 How to fix it